-Amidst the global pandemic, the Group is experiencing a good booking in product orders for medical chips supplied to medical equipment end customers globally.
+Amidst the global pandemic, the Company is experiencing a good booking in product orders for medical chips supplied to medical equipment end customers globally.
 In view of the manifestation of COVID-19 around the world, it is critical for hospitals to have enough medical equipment to save lives, flatten the curve, prevent further spread of the virus and control the pandemic.
-The Group has been tapped by several of its customers for chips used in medical equipment desperately needed all over the world.
-The Company's medical chips are continuously growing from 1,000,000 units per week to 1,700,000 units per week in 2021 due to strong demand of medical chips from its major customers, it is expected to grow up to 2,000,000 units per week in 2022.

-During the year, there was a strong demand of semi-conductor devices due to shortage because of insufficient production last 2020 from semi-conductor companies particularly large multinational companies who did not invest from additional capex to increase in capacity because of global pandemic.
-The global semi-conductor sales are expected to have a significant growth, all the markets are increasing in orders particularly telecommunications, industrial, automotive, medical, computing including IOT because of the shortage.
+The Cirtek Group has been tapped by several of its customers for chips used in medical equipment desperately needed all over the world.
+Cirtek Group is able to produce 1 million chips per week for these devices that are in urgent demand which medical practitioners rely on.
+This year 2021, there is a strong demand of semi-conductor devices due to shortage and insufficient production last 2020 of semiconductor companies particularly large multinational companies who did not invest from additional capex to increase in capacity because of global pandemic.
+The global semi-conductor sales are expected to have a significant growth and all the markets are increasing orders particularly telecommunications, industrial, automotive, medical, computing including IOT etc because of the shortage.